grpc/grpc.io/content/en/blog/performance-benchmarks-gke.md

 nodes).
 The concurrency level of each queue is set to two.

-Once a configuration is applied to the cluster, the controller creates client, driver and server pods to run the test, monitors test execution, and udpates the status of the LoadTest resource.
+Once a configuration is applied to the cluster, the controller creates client, driver and server pods to run the test, monitors test execution, and updates the status of the LoadTest resource.

 The design of the test runner can be explained as follows: